bill-richards/examples-design-patterns/Viewer/README.md

 [« back](../README.md#do-you-need-to-know-how-to-implement-design-patterns) | [solution](./)
 # Examples Runner
-This project enables you to run all of the example projects form a single location.You can run all examples by omitting any options; you can run a single example by specifying a single option; or you can run multiple examples by specifying multiple options.
+This project enables you to run all of the example projects from a single location.
+You can run all examples by omitting any options; you can run a single example by specifying a single option; or you can run multiple examples by specifying multiple options.

 ### Building the project
 #### From the solution root directory